What are Smart Whiteboards & How Do They Work? | Vibe

-Interactive smart boards should connect with all the apps you use daily.
+Interactive smart whiteboards should connect with all the apps you use daily.
 All participants will have the same access to the same canvas, so it’s like everyone is right there, even if they’re thousands of miles away.

 Standard whiteboards only give you a certain amount of room to work.
 When you’re done with a note, you need to erase it to make space for more.
 The same isn’t true for smart whiteboards.
 They are modern, cloud-connected devices with an infinite canvas.

 You’ll never run out of ideas or a place to put them.
-If you’re the type of person who likes to juggle 15 ideas at once, smart boards are a wonderful way to get all of your thoughts out without accidentally losing information.
+If you’re the type of person who likes to juggle 15 ideas at once, smart whiteboards are a wonderful way to get all of your thoughts out without accidentally losing information.
 Canvases can be saved and accessed at any time.

 Due to COVID restrictions, many of us had to find a place to work at home.
 And, many of us ended up liking this arrangement.
 But, sometimes you need to make big changes to figure out the best ways to communicate as a team.

 It’s possible that standard meetings were a little stale before 2020 hit, and the pandemic suddenly made you focus on how you’ve been organizing staff.
-In a smart board remote-first ecosystem, you can teach yourself a brand new way to communicate, engage, and work together.
+In a smart whiteboard remote-first ecosystem, you can teach yourself a brand new way to communicate, engage, and work together.

-“The Vibe board has been a game-changer in how we communicate with clients, both in-person and virtually.”
+“The Vibe Board has been a game-changer in how we communicate with clients, both in-person and virtually.”

-Estate Planning Attorney, Arvada, Colorado
+Karen L. Brady Estate Planning Attorney, Arvada, Colorado